If you are a grower, one of the best investments you can make in gardening is planting perennial fruits and vegetables.

 For our international friends, other countries also have similar zone systems!

-For example, there is the “Canadian Plant Hardiness Zone system” and also the “European Hardness Zone system.”
+For example, there is the “Canadian Plant Hardiness Zone system” and also the “European Hardiness Zone system.”
 While there is no official international zone standardization, most of the systems do try to share similar numbering and temperature range ranges to avoid confusion.

 Demystifying Your Personal USDA Zone